-Source Data measurement GHG emissions quantification Estimates and Assumptions and recording Train travel The requirements for the train travel data are as follows (in addition to the normal personal & booking information): Each journey shall be split up into different legs where more than one type of rail transport is used, i.e. national, international, light rail & tram and London Underground journeys; Each journey will indicate the distance (km) travelled; Each leg will indicate the class of travel; The staff traveller categories should be clearly differentiated i.e. NATS, Aquila/ MoD, etc. Rail: National / International / Light Rail & Tram / LU passenger.km x emissions function factor (kg CO 2 e) Direct business ferry travel The requirements for the ferry travel data are as follows (in addition to the normal personal & booking information): Each journey should be split up into different legs where more than one type of ferry transport is used, i.e. foot passenger, car passenger, average; Each journey should indicate the distance (km) travelled; The staff traveller categories should be clearly differentiated i.e. NATS, Aquila/MoD, etc. Calculation steps Equation: Ferry: Foot / Car / Average passenger.km x emissions factor (kg CO2e) Cat.
-6 Business Travel- Car hire This refers to the emissions generated from the use of car hire.
+Source Data measurement and recording GHG emissions quantification Estimates and assumptions Category 6: Business Travel-Indirect emissions from business travel (public transport) Train travel The requirements for the train travel data are as follows (in addition to the normal personal & booking information):Each journey shall be split up into different legs where more than one type of rail transport is used, i.e. national, international, light rail & tram and London Underground journeys; Each journey will indicate the distance (KM) travelled; Each leg will indicate the class of travel; The staff traveller categories should are clearly differentiated i.e. NATS, Aquila/ MoD, etc. Each station should include the Rail: National / International / Light Rail & Tram / LU passenger.km X emissions factor (kg CO2e) Direct business ferry travel Data requirements The requirements for the ferry travel data are as follows (in addition to the normal personal & booking information): Each journey should be split up into different legs where more than one type of ferry transport is used, i.e. foot passenger, car passenger, average; Each journey should indicate the distance (KM) travelled; The staff traveller categories should be clearly differentiated i.e. NATS, Aquila/ MoD, etc. Calculation steps Equation: Ferry: Foot / Car / Average passenger.km X emissions factor (kg CO2e) Cat.
+6 Business Travel - Car hire This refers to the emissions generated from the use of car hire.
 NATS uses a single car hire provider.
-An annual report detailing the mileage covered on the NATS contract is provided.
-Kilometre data is generated from our car hire provider and converted into GHG emissions using the appropriate emission factors.
+An annual report detailing the mileage covered on the Kilometre data is generated from our car hire provider and converted into GHG emissions using the appropriate emission factors.
+In 2018/19 NATS appointed a travel bureau to undertake car hire bookings.
+The travel bureau has the ability to book hire car through multiple hire companies.
+NATS contract is provided.
 Where the vehicle type is not known an average vehicle and average fuel conversion figure is applied.
+Some of these companies were unable to provide vehicle mileage data for NATS.
+Where this was the case an average km travelled per booking was applied, this was calculated using 2017/18's data and an average vehicle and fuel GHG conversion factor was applied.
+Estimated uncertainty: 3.1%